GSA-TTS/identity-handbook/_articles/onboarding.md

 ## TTS Onboarding

 TTS Talent has [their own onboarding checklist in Google Drive](https://docs.google.com/spreadsheets/d/1w0WSTUT0l7q19mAI6c2QCIpCFs0Cei4eukaiiRBTbRA/edit#gid=1775743049) that they share with new employees.
-The Login.gov tab on that document has one item, a link to this page in our handbook.
+The login.gov tab on that document has one item, a link to this page in our handbook.

 ## For new login.gov team members to complete themselves